Oscillating dynamical friction on galactic bars by trapped dark matter: Introduction

 This paper is organized as follows.
 In section \ref{sec:model}, we introduce our model of the halo and the bar.
-Section \ref{sec:torque_fast_regime} reviews the torque formula in the fast regime and discuss its problems when applied to systems in the slow regime.
-In section \ref{sec:torque_slow_regime}, we lay out the standard method to treat the non-linear dynamics near resonance and formulate the dynamical friction in the slow regime which we verify against test-particle simulations.
-We will discuss the consequence of an evolving bar in section \ref{sec:slowdown_bar} and sum up in section \ref{sec:conclusions}.
+Section \ref{sec:torque_fast_regime} reviews the torque formula in the fast limit and discusses its problems when applied to systems in the slow regime.
+In section \ref{sec:torque_slow_regime}, we lay out the standard method to treat the non-linear dynamics near resonance and formulate the dynamical friction in the slow limit which we verify against test-particle simulations.
+We will discuss the consequences of an evolving bar in section \ref{sec:slowdown_bar} and sum up in section \ref{sec:conclusions}.